Phazzie/mixitfixit/refactoring_guide.md

-We will follow the World-Class Plan and its principles:
+We will follow these principles:

 * **Contract-Driven Development**: We will use contracts to define the behavior of each module.
 * **Prioritized Incremental Refactoring**: We will break down the code into logical modules, define contracts for those modules, and then refactor them one by one.